wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 const ratesByBase = {};
 ```

-We will store all of the rates within that object/ Everytime a currency is selected to be converted, we will check whether we already have the rates within our `ratesByBase` object.
+We will store all of the rates within that object/ Every time a currency is selected to be converted, we will check whether we already have the rates within our `ratesByBase` object.
 If we do not, we will fetch it and save it to our object.

 ![](@attachment/Clipboard_2020-05-26-07-25-05.png) 12:59

-If we were to cycle thorugh all the currencies, our `ratesByBase` object would be massive because it will contain all of the rates by their from value.
-So by default we start with nothng because we have nothing.
+If we were to cycle through all the currencies, our `ratesByBase` object would be massive because it will contain all of the rates by their from value.
+So by default we start with nothing because we have nothing.

 ## Converting

 Let's go back to our `convert` function.

-We will use the square brackets to check if the currently select currency coded already existings within our object.
+We will use the square brackets to check if the currently select currency coded already existing within our object.

 ```js
 function convert(amount, from, to){